minuscati/undergraduate-coursework/02-time-series-analysis/README.md

 - `code/` — original R analysis scripts
 - `data/provincial-annual-data.xls` — annual provincial economic data used in the project

-The scripts are preserved as coursework artifacts and may require local path and package adjustments before rerunning.

 ## Language note

 The original report and code comments remain in Chinese.
 This English overview is provided for accessibility.